soedinglab/transannot/README.md

 Other dependencies for the compilation from source are `zlib` and `bzip`.

-## Dependencies
+## Workflow dependencies

-PLASS - should be installed separately
+- PLASS - should be installed separately, see [corresponding repository](https://github.com/soedinglab/plass).
+After installation please copy/move PLASS to the current working directory.
-MMseqs2 - will be installed as a library of TransAnnot
+- MMseqs2 - will be installed as a library of TransAnnot

 ## Before starting